 Chuck Bednarik Award (defensive player): David Pollack, Georgia

-Fred Biletnikoff Award (wide receiver): Braylon Edwards, Michigan
+Fred Biletnikoff Award (receiver): Braylon Edwards, Michigan

 Dick Butkus Award (linebacker): Derrick Johnson, Texas

 Walter Camp Award (top player): Matt Leinart, USC

 Lou Groza Award (placekicker): Mike Nugent, Ohio State

 Vince Lombardi Award (lineman or linebacker): David Pollack, Georgia

 John Mackey Award (tight end): Heath Miller, Virginia

 Robert W. (Tiny) Maxwell Award (top player): Jason White, Oklahoma

 Bronko Nagurski Trophy (defensive player): Derrick Johnson, Texas, LB

 Outland Trophy (interior lineman): Jammal Brown, Oklahoma